 The Faculty Senate

-The Faculty Senate is a representative body consisting of eighty members elected from the schools.
-Its presiding officer is the president of the University, who with the vice presidents of the University and the deans of schools comprise the twenty ex officio members with voice and vote.
-The senate has an elected chair and an executive council.
+The Faculty Senate is a representative body consisting of approximately eighty members elected from the schools.
+Its presiding officer is the president of the University.
+The president, the executive vice president and provost, the vice presidents of the University, the deans of schools, and the University librarian serve as ex officio members of the Faculty Senate with voice but without vote (except in the case of a tie vote, in which case the president casts the deciding vote).
+The Faculty Senate has an elected chair and an executive council.
 The chair has the power to call meetings of the Faculty Senate on behalf of the executive council.

 Each of the school faculties formulates its own policies governing admission of its students, approves all courses, establishes all degree requirements, enacts and enforces rules governing academic work, approves candidates for degrees, and exercises jurisdiction over all other educational matters pertaining to that school, subject to the authority of the General Faculty of the University and the Faculty Senate in matters affecting general policy.

 Authority for the governance of the University is vested by statute in the Board of Visitors by the General Assembly of the Commonwealth of Virginia.
 The board’s responsibilities, specified by state statute, include but are not restricted to the appointment of the University president; appointment, promotion, and granting of tenure; removal of members of the faculty; the prescription of faculty responsibilities; the setting of faculty salaries; the determination of student tuition, fees, and other charges; and the government and discipline of students.
 The board prescribes the duties of the president, and the president has supreme administrative direction of the University, subject to the authority of the board.
 The board has delegated certain authority and responsibilities to the president and the chief academic officer, who have delegated certain of these responsibilities to the faculty.